-Placement of interns and student teachers will be arranged with the appropriate faculty department chair in conjunction with the professor and field supervisor overseeing the experience.
+Placement of interns and student teachers will be arranged with the appropriate faculty department chair and/or program director in conjunction with the professor and field supervisor overseeing the experience.
 The length and number of hours required for an internship will be established in each department according to professional needs and obligations.
 Student teachers will follow Texas Education Agency (TEA) codes and requirements.
 All learning activities are considered part of the internship, including interviews, orientations, assignments, fieldwork, assessments, and reports.
 For the requirements of a given internship, see the relevant course description, syllabus, and faculty department chair.

 When planning an internship, the supervising professor will specify the term(s) within which the student should complete it.
-Students who do not finish on schedule are assigned a temporary grade of IP ("In Progress").
-They are required to enroll in